-The supervisory person will visually inspect the components of the maku-DieTool® (actuator, carriage, tracks, die bolts, energy chain, cable).
+The supervisory person will visually inspect the components of the maku-DieTool[®] (actuator, carriage, tracks, die bolts, energy chain, cable).
 He will check the starting and final position of the carriage.

-Crushing of fingers and hands

-Safety barrier in the form of a protective grate, safety light curtains or similar protective equipment
+Carriage moves to the starting and final position Crushing of fingers and hands Safety barrier in the form of a protective grate, safety light curtains or similar protective equipment Limit the forward thrust to 150N (0.6Nm on the motor)

-Safety barrier in the form of a protective grate, safety light curtains or similar protective equipment Limit the forward thrust to 150N (0.6Nm on the motor)
+Actuator process Laceration of fingers Safety barrier in the form of a protective grate, safety light curtains or similar protective equipment Limit the forward thrust to 150N (0.6Nm on the motor)